bloominstituteoftechnology/User-Onboarding/README.md

 1. Create a state to track the values of the form.
 This state could be an object with `username`, `favLanguage`, `favFood` and `agreement` keys.

-2. More states are needed to track validation errors, messages from the server, and whether the form is disabled or not.
+2. Create states to store the success and failure messages from the server.

-3. Fix the JSX to wire the change handler, the submit handler.
-Consume server messages and validation errors from the corresponding states using curly braces.
+3. Fix the JSX to wire the change handlers and the submit handler.
+Render the success and failure messages, taking them from their corresponding states, using curly braces.

-4. Implement the change handler without any validation.
+4. Implement the change handler, without any validation.
+The same handler should work for all inputs, with minor adjustments if the type is "checkbox".

-5. Implement the submit handler.
-POST the form to the endpoint, and set the success and error messages into their proper states.
+5. Implement the submit handler: POST the form to the endpoint, and store proper success and error messages in their proper states.
+Clear the form in the case of success.

 6. You should have a functional form that relies on back-end validation only, without any front-end validation to help the user.